The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Spatial synchronization of bands

 \section{Spatial synchronization of bands}

 In this appendix we derive \eref{eq:synchronization} of main text.
 We assume that we initially have two overlapping flocking bands.
-At first order in $\beta_a$, their profile is given by \eref{eq:wave_form_single} with \eref{eq:wave_param_single} being perturbed by non reciprocity according to \eref{eq:results_first_order}-\eref{eq:results_first_order_2}
+At first order in $\beta_a$, their profile is given by \eref{eq:wave_form_single} with \eref{eq:wave_param_single} being perturbed by non reciprocity according to \eref{eq:results_first_order}

 where $\zeta=x-ct$, $L^b$ is the bands' size and $x_1(t)$, $x_2(t)$ are the positions of the two bands.
 Without loss of generality, we will assume that $x_2(t)>x_1(t)$.
 Note that when $\beta_a=0$, we know that $x_1(t)$ and $x_2(t)$ remain constant.
 We will therefore assume a separation of time scales such that $\dot{x_1}(t)=\beta_a dx_1/ds$ with $s=\beta_a t$ being an adimensionalized timescale.
 Inserting \eref{eq:rho_1_first_order}, \eref{eq:m_1_first_order} and \eref{eq:m_2_first_order} into the second line of system \eref{eq:toner_tu_coupled_1} and integrating between $\zeta=x_1(t)$ and $\zeta=x_1(t)+L^b$, we obtain at first order in $\beta_a$